kellyluo25/recollectives/_posts/2022-11-04-to-klyluo-with-love.md

 I can hear her voice in my head.
 The narrator who monologues with the authority of a wiser self; the soft and serene voiceover of a semi-autobiographical film.
 She told me to romanticize my life in the pith of unremarkableness.
 She says things like “pay attention to the way you feel/do/think this,” as if others are watching; keeps going even though I know they’re not.
 She insists that ordinary moments feel grand, and carefully threads them together in a character arc about who I am and who I will become.

 A small footnote: I never asked where she came from.
 I imagine it’s from the self-reported 140-character statuses that describe every little thing I do in sensationalized detail.
 Or the artistic flair of caption-writing when my photo post was worth a thousand words but needed a few more witty ones.
 From the very beginning, she was the judge and the curator.
-My profile is her name, bio, photos, and favorites.
+My profile is her name, bio, and likes.

 Sometimes I wonder if she’ll ever shut up.
 Most of the time I know I’d be lost without her.